 5. You reap what you sow

 While we lament how much time children are spending on their devices, there’s a stark realisation that should be taking place.
 Children are mimics.
 They love to copy, and they model their behaviour on that of the people they admire the most, and that’s usually their parents.
-And if we’re addicted to smartphones and tablets, it’s a safe bet the kids will follow.
+And if we’re addicted to smartphones and tablets, it’s a safe bet that our kids will be too.

 A Chinese advertising campaign created a series of sobering images, depicting just how these devices can become barriers between children and their parents.